 Fantasy novels are stories set in a different universe–whether that universe is similar to our own with a few choice changes, or if it’s completely made up, fantasy novels are super fun to read and to write.

-If you want to tell a story about a kid who discovers they can levitate, or a medieval story with dragons and mermaids, a fantasy novel is for you.
+If you found a fantasy writing prompt and started writing a story about a kid who discovers they can levitate, or a medieval story with dragons and mermaids, a fantasy novel is for you.

 Let’s talk about it: